 Launching itself forward in an uncontrolled manner

 A defensive reaction when the Polypterus feels threatened.
-It seems passive and in rest and suddenly launches itself forward by stretching its tail and knocking several objects on its way.
-Since Polypterus have a sensitive line-system all over the body it it possible they detect disturbing sounds like a slamming door in house of a person entering the room.
+It seems passive and at rest and suddenly launches itself forward by stretching its tail and knocking several objects on its way.
+Since Polypterus have a sensitive lateral line system all over the body it is possible they detect disturbing sounds like a slamming door in the house of a person entering the room.

 Balancing on its tail

-One of unique behavioural feature is the balancing act on its tail.
-In this ambush position they can overlook the area and attack in case of an opportunity.
+One unique behavioural feature is the balancing act on its tail.
+In this ambush position, they can overlook the area and attack in case of an opportunity.

-With a full stomach, the Polypterus bends his body from left to the right, surpressing its muscles in order to repack the food in the stomach.
+With a full stomach, the Polypterus bends his body from left to right, suppressing its muscles in order to repack the food in the stomach.
 Comparable to how we overload a suitcase.

-Just like we can observe wiht crocodiles, Polypterus can carry out death rolls.
-When a bait is to large to swallow, they bit in it and rotate to tear of peaces of meat.
-However aquarists will not see this behaviour very often since it makes no sense to feed larger food then fish can swallow.
+Just like we can observe with crocodiles, Polypterus can carry out death rolls.
+When a bait is too large to swallow, they bit in it and rotate to tear off pieces of meat.
+However, aquarists will not see this behaviour very often since it makes no sense to feed larger food than fish can swallow.

 Breaking the surface

-If a specimen breaks the surface (other then gulping air) then it is a sign of the start of the mating season
+If a specimen breaks the surface (other than gulping air) then it is a sign of the start of the mating season

 Bending the anal fin (only males)

 The muscled anal fin is important for courtship.
-When the males become sexually mature, they instinctivelu show off by bending their anal fin.
-With the bended anal fin they are able to catch eggs, fertilize them, and release them.
+When the males become sexually mature, they instinctively show off by bending their anal fin.
+With the bent anal fin, they are able to catch eggs, fertilize them, and release them.

 If a male is stalking a female then it is part of the courtship.

 Polypterus can use their dorsal fins to scratch the sides of their body.
-Wile scratching they bend their muscled body so they can reach further.
+While scratching they bend their muscled body so they can reach further.